Foreverland/SYNCPropertyMapper/README.md

-## Filling a Core Data object with JSON
+## Filling a NSManagedObject with JSON

 Mapping your Core Data objects with your JSON providing backend has never been this easy.